amuzetnoM/artifactvirtual/WHITEPAPER.md

 #### Conclusion

 ArtifactVirtual represents a significant step toward more integrated, accessible AI development.
 By addressing key challenges in environment setup, model optimization, knowledge management, and standardized interfaces, it enables researchers and developers to focus on building meaningful AI applications rather than wrestling with infrastructure issues.
+With the addition of the Bedrock blockchain environment, the framework now extends these principles to decentralized technologies, creating opportunities for innovative applications that combine the strengths of AI and blockchain.

 ---